What you need to know before setting fast weight loss goals.

 If you drink nothing but lemon juice and maple syrup with a dash of cayenne pepper for a week and lose 10 pounds, I would consider that unsafe weight loss.
 On the other hand, if you complete three intense, metabolic resistance-training sessions, another three interval-training sessions, and you are diligent about eating a low-calorie, low-carbohydrate diet and lose 10 pounds in one week; I wouldn't say that was unsafe.
 I would say you worked hard and lost the weight the right way.
 I should note that 11 pounds is the most weight I have ever had a client lose in one week (not counting athletes that were cutting weight).
 This client worked extremely hard to lose that weight, and he was relatively fit to begin with.

 The question of losing 10 or 20 pounds in one week has become very popular, thanks to TV shows like The Biggest Loser.
-When losing "biggest loser" type numbers, there are three major factors that come into play: weight to lose, time, and experience/fitness level.
+When losing "biggest loser" type numbers, there are three major factors that come into play: amount of weight to lose, time, and experience/fitness level.

 1. How much weight do you have to lose?
 If you weigh 180 pounds and your goal weight is 130 pounds, losing 20 pounds in one week—the right way—teeters on the brink of impossible.
 If you're more like a Biggest Loser contestant, weighing 380 pounds, then losing 20 pounds in one week is plausible (especially considering the large amount of water weight you would lose during the first week).
 This follows the general rule that the more weight you have to lose, the easier it will be for you to lose weight.